tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 ---
 # Questions

+- todo: still need to group with existing questions (or remove if existed)
   - what should it mean when someone says, "I love you?"
   - is mankind born good or bad?
   - what's your most vivid memory of your mom and dad?
   - how do I know when I've found the right place to put down roots?
   - what's the biggest difference between my world and the world you grew up on
   - what were the key events that changed your life?
   - where would you most like to visit in the world? why? (location 229 of 561, 32%)
   - what's the good part about getting older?
   - how did it feel to get me go to make my own life?
   - how can I make each of my children feel as if they're the most special?
   - how do I become my own person rather than the man society says I should be?
   - who do you admire the most? why?
   - have you found it possible to forgive people who wronged you?
   - how will I know when to keep quiet and when to speak my mind?
   - what do you think has been your greatest achievement?
   - if you could go back and change one event in your life, what would it be and how would you change it?
+  - is it better to be self-reliant or to develop a network of friends to call upon for help?
+  - do you think you're a contented man?
+  - what should I do when I'm angry with my children?

 - what is something (an event) from your childhood that has affected you the most?